bruceravel/synchrotron_pop_up_book/script.md

         Each experiment requires text for the instrumentation objects and for the presentation of results in the log book

+### X-ray Absorption Fine-Structure (XAFS) Spectroscopy

+#### Instrumentation

+        printed on the XAFS pouch

+In an XAFS experiment, the **monochromator** is used to select a series of closely spaced energies.
+The intensity of the resulting x-ray beam is measured both before (**incident detector C**) and after (**transmission detector A**) the beam passes through the **sample (B)**.
+The way in which the absorption depends on the energy of the X-rays can be used to provide information about the atomic-level structure of the sample.
+While often less precise than MX, XAFS is effective on a wider variety of materials, including those that are not crystalline.

+Beamlines for spectroscopy experiments at NSLS-II include (BL ISS), (BL QAS), (BL TES), (BL XFM), (BL BMM), (BL SST), and (BL SM3).

+#### Experiment

+        printed in the Log Book near the data

+XAFS measurements are made on (WW quantum dots) used to make (WW solar cells).
+The quantum dots in this experiment are (WW lead(II) sulfide) nanocrystals about (UU 10 nm) in size which convert energy from sunlight into electrical current.
+By tuning the size of the quantum dot and its elemental composition -- these dots have a small amount of (WW mercury) -- the properties and efficiency of the solar cell are controlled.

+The X-ray beam passes through the sample and interacts with the atoms in the quantum dots.
+The resulting data is the oscillating waveform shown here.
+This waveform is analyzed to show how the mercury, (WW lead), and (WW sulfur) atoms stack together to form the quantum dot, leading to the ball-and-stick representation you can see by lifting the data.
+By understanding changes in how these atoms stack together, scientists can understand the behavior of the (WW quantum dot solar cell), leading to better solar cells for commercial products.

 ### Macromolecular crystallography

 #### Instrumentation

         Printed on the MX pouch

-Tiny (WW crystals) of a (WW protein) or other large (WW molecule) are mounted at the center of the **goniometer**, which rotates the sample in front of the X-ray beam.
-The X-rays scatter from the sample to create a pattern of spots on the **detector**.
-By tracking this pattern as the sample rotates, the atomic structure of the molecule can be determined.
-A **cryostream** shoots extremely cold gas at the sample, freezing the sample, and minimizing damage caused by the intense X-ray beam.
+Tiny (WW crystals) of a (WW protein) or other large (WW molecule) are mounted at the center of the **goniometer (b)**, which rotates the sample in front of the X-ray beam.
+The X-rays scatter from the sample to create a pattern of spots on the **detector (a)**.
+By tracking the pattern as the sample rotates, the atomic structure of the molecule can be determined.
+A **cryostream (c)** shoots extremely cold gas at the sample, freezing the sample, and minimizing damage caused by the intense X-ray beam.

 Several beamlines at NSLS-II will perform this kind of measurement, including (BL AMX), (BL FMX), (BL NYX), and (BL SM3).